Maria Gabriela Palacio Ludeña

 Fields of interest

-My research makes a contribution to interdisciplinary work on critical social policy.
-Situated within development studies and informed by political economy, anthropology and sociology; it seeks to understand how social policy can shape political and social identities.
-To that aim, I have adopted an intersectional approach attentive to gender, age, race and ethnicity.
+My research contributes to interdisciplinary work on development studies, with a focus on social policy.
+Situated within development studies and informed by political economy, anthropology of the state, and sociology of gender and race; it seeks to understand how social policy shapes social and political identities.
 Most of my empirical research has focused on Ecuador, though I have written more broadly about Latin America.

 Grants and awards

-I was awarded a grant by the United Nations University World Institute for Development Economics Research (UNU-WIDER) on 'The Economics and Politics of Taxation and Social Protection' in 2015.
+I was awarded the Teaching Innovation Grant (2020), together with Tamara Soukotta, to develop the Critical Theories and Practices seminar, which employes critical pedagogy to introduce critical theories and research methods to motivate a reflection on the situatedness of knowledge (re)production.
+I was also awarded a grant by the United Nations University World Institute for Development Economics Research (UNU-WIDER) on 'The Economics and Politics of Taxation and Social Protection' in 2015.
 I was also awarded a grant by the Institute for New Economic Thinking (INET), endorsed by Nobel Laureate Joseph Stiglitz, to attend the 8th Annual Advanced Graduate Workshop (AGW) on Poverty, Development and Globalisation (India, 2015), organised jointly by the Azim Premji University, INET and Columbia University.

 Palacio Ludeña, M.G., 2019.
 Institutionalising Segregation: Women, Conditional Cash Transfers, and Paid Employment in Southern Ecuador.
 Population and Development Review.
 O. Social assistance has been received with anxiety, as many consider receiving cash will work as a disincentive for women to enter paid work.
 This article argues that this concern is misplaced.
 Drawing from feminist economics and sociology of gender, it questions the argument of welfare dependency attributed to cash transfers.
 The analysis of the Ecuadorian case points at systemic aspects of segregation and suggests that social assistance has neither affected the employment structure nor tackled the sources of gender inequality.

-- Member of the Editorial Board of the periodical Cuestiones Economicas
+- Member Editorial Committee of the Faculty of Economics